nixvigilia/react-todolist/README.md

-TodoList App with Ruby on Rails and React
+- TodoList App using Ruby on Rails API and React JS as frontend